teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ```
 ###Summary

-In this post, I've guide you step by step to use PJL as different JavaScrip libaries.
-I think you can own this library.
-It's very easy and convenient for any developer.
+In this post, I've guided you step by step to use PJL as different JavaScript libraries.
+I think you can now own this library.
+It's very easy and convenient for any developer..
 If you need any pixelate consultant or pixelate development, don’t hesitate to contact us at: hq@teracy.com and we’re very eager to work with you about Pixelate JavaScript Library.
-Detail Pixelate JavaScript Library: https://github.com/teracyhq/pixelate
+The details about Pixelate JavaScript Library at: https://github.com/teracyhq/pixelate

 Happy PJL Developing!